Nuruddin Khan: Political career

-A member of the Awami League (AL), Khan was elected to parliament from Narsingdi-4 in the June 1996 Bangladeshi general election.
-Sheikh Hasina appointed him Minister of Energy and Mineral Resources.
+Khan soon joined the Bangladesh Awami League in 1996 and was elected to parliament from Narsingdi-4 in the June 1996 Bangladeshi general election.
+Sheikh Hasina appointed him minister of energy and mineral resources.
 His party colleagues criticized him harshly after the country experienced severe power shortages and fuel prices rose sharply.
 Because of their dissatisfaction with his management of the situation, he was demoted to the housing ministry in May 1998.
+During the July Uprising, Khan spoke at a press conference of former army officers jointly calling for the armed forces to refrain from attacking the protesters.
+He stated:The damage, suffering, and bloodshed caused by firing on students is heartbreaking.
+I was reassured by the statement made by General Waker-Uz-Zaman yesterday (August 3).
+I hope he will stick to that decision.
+No more blood should be spilled in this country.This is the second time that he has voiced support for pro-democracy protests, having previously supported the movement against Ershad.

+In December 2019, Khan expanded and renovated the Khan Bari Jame Masjid in Katabaria, Monohardi, in collaboration with his nephew, Engineer Enamul Haque Khan.

 Personal life

 Khan is married and has two daughters and a son.
 His son briefly served in the Bangladesh Army.
 Khan and his wife reside in the Mohakhali DOHS of the capital, Dhaka.

-Support for Bangladeshi democracy

-During the July Uprising, Khan spoke at a press conference of former army officers jointly calling for the armed forces to refrain from attacking the protesters.
-He stated:“The damage, suffering, and bloodshed caused by firing on students is heartbreaking.
-I was reassured by the statement made by General Waker-Uz-Zaman yesterday (August 3).
-I hope he will stick to that decision.
-No more blood should be spilled in this country.”This is the second time that he has voiced support for pro-democracy protests, having previously supported the movement against Ershad.